 Known famously as “the Fourth of July” this date in history marks the anniversary of the publication of the declaration of independence from Great Britain in 1776.

-Prior to this date in 1775 the state of New England began to fight against the British in order to gain independence from them.
-Then on July 2nd 1776 the Congress took a secret vote for independence.
+Before this date in 1775 the state of New England began to fight against the British to gain independence from them.
+Then on July 2nd, 1776 the Congress took a secret vote for independence.

-Please read my What Is Independence Day All About post for more information behind this special day!
+Please read my What Is Independence Day All About post for more information about this special day!

 Juneteenth /Emancipation Day – June 19th

 Approximately 2 million men fought for the Union, and about a million fought for the Confederates.
-Over the four bloody years there were battles being fought in thousands of places.
+Over the four bloody years, battles were being fought in thousands of places.

 K9 Veterans Day – March 13th